RaspberryPiFoundation/editor-api/README.md

 `docker compose run --rm api rails projects:create_all`

-For classroom management the following scenarios modelled by the tasks:
+For CEfE the following scenarios are modelled by the tasks:

 `docker compose run --rm api rails for_education:seed_an_unverified_school` - seeds an unverified school to test the onboarding flow
 `docker compose run --rm api rails for_education:seed_a_verified_school` - seeds only a verified school `docker compose run --rm api rails for_education:seed_a_school_with_lessons_and_students` - seeds a school with a class, two lessons, a project in each, and two students

-To clear classroom management data the following cmd will remove the school associated with the `jane.doe@example.com` user, and associated school data:
+To clear CEfE data the following cmd will remove the school associated with the `jane.doe@example.com` user, and associated school data:

 `rails for_education:destroy_seed_data`